Riley-Py/UWaterloo-Work/MSE 211/Week 9/Readings/Leadership Review - Yukl.md

 - Leaders seek to raise consciousness of followers by appealing to higher ideals/values
 	- Examples: liberty, justice, equality, peace
 - Can be from anyone in the organization in any type of position
+- *Transactional leadership* - followers are motivated by appealing to their self-interest

 #### Bass' Theory of Transformational Leadership
 - Based on Burns' theory